frieduellister/frieduellister.github.io/pages/oslo-penguin-cup/oslo-penguin-cup-2025.md

 - 18:00 Rigging
 - 19:00 Table training for table staff
-- 20:00 Rules briefing for staff
+- 20:00 Rules briefing for judges

 ### Saturday from 09:00: